Fastest Corvette ever is all-wheel-drive gas-electric hybrid

 Unlike most hybrids, it’s not really made for efficiency, although will get a little better city mileage than a standard Stingray at 16 mpg.
 But because of higher mass and air drag, it will do worse than the standard Corvette’s 24 mpg on the highway.
 The electric motor adds 160 horsepower to the 495 generated by the V8, for a total of 655.
 Both systems come on at once for maximum acceleration.

 Engineers say its technology sets the stage for the all-electric Corvette.
-When the latest generation of ‘Vette came out four years ago with the engine in the middle, engineers designed it so future there could be hybrid and electric versions in the future.
+When the latest generation of ‘Vette came out four years ago with the engine in the middle, engineers designed it so there could be hybrid and electric versions in the future.

 The car’s computers are configured to keep it stable by applying power to individual wheels when it’s slippery.
 GM engineers say most electronic stability controls rely on braking individual wheels.
 It’s a lot of engineering work for a niche product, but GM says knowledge from developing the car will show up in other vehicles.
 GM sold only 34,510 Corvettes last year.